ukncsc/secure-development-and-deployment/3-produce-clean-and-maintainable-code.md

 There is no easy way to mitigate the risks of third party code, but asking these questions may help:

 *   If there is a security vulnerability in the third party components of your code, what security impact may this have on your system?
 *   Is the dependency actively developed and maintained?
-If a vulnerability is found, who will fix it?
+*   If a vulnerability is found in one of your dependancies, would you know?
+Who would fix it?
 *   Are you using any old versions of third party code known to contain security vulnerabilities?
 *   Do you know anything about the author and maintainer of the dependency?
 How do they view and approach security?
 *   Does the dependency have any history of security vulnerabilities?
 What's important here is not necessarily that issues are discovered, but how they are handled.